Skip to main content

 Active Directory monitoring best practices include increasing visibility and managing privileged accounts.
 Keeping an inventory of all privileged accounts will help you:

-• Know which users can access sensitive data
+• Know which users and systems have access to sensitive data

-• Remove elevated access rights once a user doesn’t require them anymore
+• Remove elevated access rights once a user no longer requires them

-Compiling and managing a list of privileged accounts manually is inefficient, especially for a large organization.
-Instead, you can use a cybersecurity tool that can automatically discover and display all privileged accounts.
-You may also want to follow system administration best practices to protect your privileged user accounts.
+Manually compiling and managing a list of privileged accounts is inefficient, especially for a large organization.
+Instead, use a cybersecurity tool that automatically discovers and displays all privileged accounts.
+Be sure to also follow system administration best practices to protect your privileged user accounts.

 Explore the power of Syteca now!